fluxcd/flux2/docs/cmd/flux_create_source_git.md

     --ssh-key-algorithm=ecdsa \
     --ssh-ecdsa-curve=p521

+  # Create a source for a Git repository using SSH authentication and a
+  #	passwordless private key from file
+  # The public SSH host key will still be gathered from the host
+  flux create source git podinfo \
+    --url=ssh://git@github.com/stefanprodan/podinfo \
+    --branch=master \
+    --private-key-file=./private.key

-  # Create a source from a Git repository using basic authentication
+  # Create a source for a Git repository using basic authentication
   flux create source git podinfo \
     --url=https://github.com/stefanprodan/podinfo \
     --username=username \
     --password=password
 ```

 ### Options